amirkian007/vasmenu/marks/Sass.md

 ## Styling

 ### Sass varibles
-to use sass varibles import the sass file insted of css, then import custom varibles.
+to use sass varibles import the SCSS file insted of Css, then import custom varibles,
 example:
 ```scss
 //style.scss